 Hourly employees working half-time (0.5 FTE) and over have the following benefits:

-Optional medical, dental, drug, and life insurance coverage through EUTF, paid holidays, paid sick days, paid vacation days (NOTE: Holiday/sick/vacation days are prorated based on FTE), and paid half-hour lunch break if noon lunch period occurs during the middle of scheduled hours.
+Optional medical, dental, drug, and life insurance coverage through EUTF, paid holidays, paid sick days, paid vacation days (NOTE: Holiday/sick/vacation days are prorated based on FTE.), and paid half-hour lunch break if noon lunch period occurs during the middle of scheduled hours.
 In the event that staff is short-handed, the administration reserves the right to occasionally ask for playground or lunchroom help during this lunch period (shortening the paid break).

 There are many days when the school is closed that do not count as paid holidays.
 For example, the winter break has only two paid days, Christmas and New Year’s Day.